mjhomeschool/Project_Xs/README.md

 Advance Delay 2 - Advance Delay 2 controls the amount of advances that happen after the second A press (currently only used for starters)

-NPCs - NPCs controls the amount of NPCs that are active while you are reidentifying your state (the amount of non player characters that are currently rolling for blinks, 2 from you + rival at the lake)
+NPCs - NPCs controls the amount of NPCs that are active while you are reidentifying your state (the amount of non player characters that are currently rolling for blinks, 1 your rival at the lake)

 NPCs during Timeline - NPCs during Timeline controls the amount of non player characters that roll for blinks during the timeline (-1 if player blinks are not rolled for, like with starters, 0 if there are no npcs)